If you are looking into buying a new golf cart for camping, you may be stuck on which type to choose. Gas powered or electric?

 Gas-powered golf carts are much heavier and larger making them hard to maneuver in tight spaces especially if you have to carry something along with your carts such as fishing rods or other equipment that you might need while hiking through the woods.

 Gas powered carts are impressive when loading and unloading.
-The weight of the gas-powered carts is much easier to handle than electric ones.
+The weight of gas-powered carts is much easier to handle than electric ones.

 Gas-powered carts can go longer distances than electric batteries.
 Also, gas tanks tend to be larger in size allowing you to drive for longer periods of time without having to stop or recharge the batteries.